ai-joon/defi-chatbot/README.md

       table: mytable
 ```

-Assuming you have deployed the Mercari Pipeline to gs://example/template, run the following command.
+Assuming you have deployed the Dataflow Pipeline to gs://example/template, run the following command.

 ```sh
 gcloud dataflow flex-template run bigquery-to-spanner \